shivprajpati91/egosta-devlogs-privacy/privacy_policy.md

 All video files remain only on your device and are never uploaded or shared.

-5. AI and Premium Features (UI Only)
+5. AI & Subscription UI (For Display Only)
-AI Features: Planned for future versions.
-Currently, they are not active and are shown only for UI demonstration.

-Premium Features: Displayed in the app's design but not yet functional.
-No payment or access is involved at this time.
+💡 AI Features:
+Some AI-related features are visually shown in the UI, but they are not yet functional.
+These are for future planning and design demonstration only.

+💎 Subscription / Premium UI:
+The app may show premium features or subscription sections in the UI.

+These are not active.

+No payment, purchase, or subscription functionality is included in the current version.

+These are designed purely for portfolio/interview purposes to showcase the developer's deployment and design skills.

 6. Changes to This Policy
 This Privacy Policy may be updated from time to time.
 We will update the Effective Date accordingly.
 Continued use of the app constitutes acceptance of any changes.

 7. Contact Us
 For any support or questions:
 📧 Email: shivprajapati3435@gmail.com
-📸 Instagram, WhatsApp, Gmail: Support links are available in the app
+📸 Instagram, WhatsApp, Gmail: Support links available in the app